-We are a community, bonded like Family, under the umbrella of cultural arts and Indigenous traditions.
+We are a Puerto Rican community, bonded like Family, under our Bandera of cultural arts and Indigenous traditions.
+Our programs are open to all who wish to experience the joy of our people.
 It takes a village to raise a child; we are that village, for them and for each other.
 You must travel to faraway cities like Chicago or New York City to enjoy another cultural center like ours!
 Through our multipurpose facility in East Austin, we serve the community with ongoing performance and cultural events, 12 weekly performing arts programs, and opportunities to learn Taino heritage.
-Our cultural center includes indoor and outdoor areas where free, near-monthly cultural events and indigenous gatherings attract tourism and give a resource-limited community opportunity to participate in living traditions.
-Our programs are open to all who wish to experience the joy of our people.
-We especially welcome those whose access to cultural programming is limited by economics.
+Our cultural center includes indoor and outdoor areas where free, near-monthly cultural events and Taino gatherings attract tourism and give a resource-limited community opportunity to participate in living traditions.
+We welcome those whose access to cultural programming is limited by economics.

 Enjoy our video slideshow below!